xhluca/covid-qa/README.md

 * Electra-small and Electra-base, both trained on 500k subsample of [Healthtap Q&A pairs](https://github.com/durakkerem/Medical-Question-Answer-Datasets).
 * Electra-small and Electra-base, both trained on 290k question and answer pairs from Stackexchange.
 * 2 versions of Multilingual DistilBERT, trained on Healthtap and on Stackexchange, respectively.
 * All the models were finetuned in `tf.keras` on Kaggle's TPUs.
-All the training scripts will be made available for reproducibility.
+* All the training scripts are public on Kaggle reproducibility.

 ### Cite this work